Techtonica/curriculum/projects/js-html-games.md

 # JS + HTML Games

 These are 3 possible games to make to practice using HTML and JS.
-They are listed easiest to hardest.
+They are listed easiest to hardest, and feel free to work on whichever one(s) are a good challenge for you.

 #### General guidelines for projects:
 - Use GitHub Pages to serve the games